scoticus/lotto-stats/triggers/README.md

 ## Environment Variables

-Scripts require two envs to run
+Scripts require two envs to run (the rebuild trigger only requires the ENDPOINT env)

 | Name           | Type           | Description                                                |
 | -------------- | -------------- | ---------------------------------------------------------- |